sourcegraph/scip/docs/scip.md

 This should include symbols which technically do not have any definition, but have a reference and are defined by some other symbol (see Relationship.is_definition).

+Additional notes on **position_encoding**:

+Specifies the encoding used for source ranges in this Document.

+Usually, this will match the type used to index the string type in the indexer's implementation language in O(1) time.

+- For an indexer implemented in JVM/.NET language or JavaScript/TypeScript, use UTF16CodeUnitOffsetFromLineStart.
+- For an indexer implemented in Python, use UTF8CodeUnitOffsetFromLineStart.
+- For an indexer implemented in Go, Rust or C++, use UTF8ByteOffsetFromLineStart.

 ### Index